|

 Pomona Elementary School Testimony

-We hope to break the cycle of poverty before it starts with these children by securing a strong foundation in their early education.
-By providing a proper foundation and the tools needed to go forth with their education we hope they will continue school through college and influence their own children to do the same-ultimately breaking the cycle of poverty for their family tree.
+We hope to break the cycle of poverty before it starts with these children by securing a strong foundation in their early education, as well as feeding them.
+By providing a proper foundation and the tools needed to go forth with their education, we hope they will continue school through college and influence their own children to do the same – which ultimately can break the cycle of poverty in their own family generation.

 (back to menu >>)